 Again, I was angry.
 Livid.
 I struggled for seven hours through fight, flight, and freeze responses to survive what was a trip through Hell.
 This was no fast-food, grab-and-go.
 This was not a mutually romantic encounter that just “went too far.”
 This wasn’t an “I changed my mind” situation.
 This was touching any part of me his hands could reach.
 Continuously.
 Brazenly.
 With others right there.

 After I woke up to this guy’s hands again molesting, I abruptly sat up (fight response).
 The guy acted in a daring manner, daring me to say something.
 He said that I could “stretch out my legs” across his lap if I was tired.
 I said, “No.”

 I made something up about feeling carsick (flight response), and said I needed to ride in the front.
 Again, I should have been safe.
 I wasn’t.
 A short while later, miracle of miracles, he had a sudden burst of energy and wanted to drive.

 To this day, I struggle to accept that the others who were on that trip did not know what he was doing.
 Either they knew and were so shocked that they pretended not to see it (and later felt too guilty and ashamed to say anything).
-Or, they were compliant–complicit.
-They knew, saw, and stayed silent to protect their “buddy” (the “good guy,” a little young and foolish, who’d just made a “little mistake”).
+Or, they were complicit and sanctioned it, protecting their “buddy” (the “good guy,” a little young and foolish, who’d just made a “little mistake”).